-"There is, indeed, hardly a page in the whole volume that is without its value, whether it is customs or institutions, the position of women, the state of law and institutions, dress, and food, townsments, the chase climate or scenery justice, architecture, dress, and food, tournaments, the chase, climate, or scenery-in brief, on whatever point of interest the reader may turn to these pages for information he can count upon receiving it."-Anti-Jacobin.
+"There is, indeed, hardly a page in the whole volume that is without its value, whether it is customs or institutions, the position of women, the state of law and justice, architecture, dress, and food, tournaments, the chase, climate, or seenery in brief, on whatever point of interest, the reader way turn to these pages for -in brief, on whatever point of interest the reader may turn to these pages for information he can count upon receiving it."-Anti-Jacobin.

 Tours in Scotland, 1677 and 1681.

 By Thomas Kirk and Ralph Thoresby.
 Edited by P. Hume Brown.
 Demy

 Scotland before 1700 from Contemporary Documents.

 Edited by P. Hume Brown.
-Demy 8vo, 14s.
+Demy Svo, 14s.